Speakers

 Dr. Robert Califf is an Adjunct Professor of Medicine at Duke University and a practicing cardiologist.
 He served as FDA Commissioner (2016–2017) and Deputy Commissioner for Medical Products and Tobacco.
 At Duke, he was Vice Chancellor for Clinical and Translational Research and founding director of the Duke Clinical Research Institute.
 A globally recognized expert in cardiovascular medicine and clinical research, he has over 1,200 peer-reviewed publications.
 Dr. Califf is a member of the National Academy of Medicine and has served on numerous FDA and NIH advisory boards.
 He co-founded the Clinical Trials Transformation Initiative and led several national research infrastructure programs.

-Delese Mimi Darko graduated as a pharmacist with an MBA.
-She has a 28-year career in regulation of food and health products.
-She rose through the ranks of the Food and Drugs Authority to become its first female Chief Executive Officer in 2017.
+Dr. Mimi Darko graduated as a pharmacist with an MBA.
+Her career in food and health products regulation spans over 30 years.
+Prior to her appointment as AMA's first DG, she rose through the ranks of the FDA to become its first female CEO in 2017.
 She led FDA’s designation as a Regional Center of Regulatory Excellence in Medicines Safety, Clinical Trials and Drug Registration.
 She contributed to the growth of research and of the local manufacturing industries in Ghana Mimi Chairs the Steering Committee of WHO African Vaccines Regulatory Forum and serves on several international and local expert committees.
 She has received several awards for her exemplary work.
 She is a devout Christian and married with two children.

 Scientific Administrator, European Medicines Agency, Netherlands